 Option 3: My Pod

-1. Create a folder in Google Drive for whatever album or playlist you want to hear, then upload your songs to it.
+1. Create a folder in Google Drive, Dropbox, or Amazon Drive, then share the folder to create a link that you can copy.
 (Note: My Pod only plays songs in alphabetical order.
 To rearrange the order of songs, you’ll need to add track numbers to the beginning of your file names in each folder.)

-2. Visit mypodapp.com and select Get Started and Sign in with Amazon.
+2. Visit mypodapp.com and select Get Started, then Sign in with Amazon.
 Enter your account credentials, and select “Allow” at the next page.

 The nuclear option: Goodbye, Alexa